Here are our easy to read UAE Facts for Kids which were researched by kids and edited by us.

 Many foreigners live in the United Arab Emirates.
 Only about 12 % of all people in the UAE are Emirati.

 The majority of people living in the UAE are foreigners and expatriates, i.e. people from around the world who come to the UAE for work.
 Indians are the largest foreign group, followed by foreigners from Pakistan and Bangladesh.

 Arabic is the predominant language in the UAE.
 The Arabic alphabet has 28 letters and is written from right to left.
 English is the second most spoken language in the country and used widely as you can see in the image.

 Soccer and cricket are among the most popular sports, however, many Emirati have a passion for spectatorsports such as car racing, falconry and camel racing.

 The traditional dress worn by Emirati men is called khandura, a white long tunic, while women usually wear the abaya, a black garment covering the whole body and head.

 When visiting the emirates you should respect the traditional dress code and cover your body when out and about.
 Beach wear or strappy tops and shorts are only to be worn at the beach or hotel resort.
 When going to the mall girls and women always should cover their shoulders and their knees.

-The Emiratis follow the Muslim religion (76%).
+The majority of Emiratis are Muslims and follow or practice Islam (76%).
 Islam is not only the largest religion, but also the state religion in the UAE.
 However, the government is tolerant towards people practising other faiths although it strongly resists the spreading of other religions.